stefan-hoeck/idris2-ref1/README.md

 ### But can't we cheat?

-Sometimes we need to, especially when interacting with the foreign function interface (FFI) where all guarantees are off anyway.
+Sometimes we have to, especially when interacting with the foreign function interface (FFI) where all guarantees are off anyway.
 Therefore, `%MkWorld` is a value of type `%World` that's available to us, and we can theoretically destroy (consume) a value of this